The Utah Deaf History Collection

 However, not everyone agreed with his findings.
 Dr. Grant B. Bitter, a passionate supporter of oral education and other advocates, contended that sign language wasn't the best fit for deaf education.
 This disagreement sparked a significant controversy that continues to impact the field of Deaf education today.

 Dr. Campbell's comprehensive study unfortunately faced significant resistance, leading to the failure of his efforts to improve education through fair assessment and placement procedures.
-Initially buried and hidden, his two-year study was rediscovered in 2007 and gained recognition as a valuable resource.
+His two-year study, initially buried and hidden, regained recognition as a valuable resource in 2007.
 Importantly, it continues to influence the future of Deaf education, offering hope for a fairer system and underscoring the lasting impact of his work.
 The enduring influence of Dr. Campbell's study serves as a guiding light in the field of Deaf Education, highlighting the lasting value of his research and the potential for positive change.

-My father-in-law, Kenneth L. Kinner, who graduated from the Utah School for the Deaf in 1954 and is the proud father of two Deaf children, Deanne and Duane, was thrilled when he learned about my interest in Deaf Education history.
+My father-in-law, Kenneth L. Kinner, who graduated from the Utah School for the Deaf in 1954 and is the proud father of two Deaf children, Deanne and Duane, was thrilled when he learned about my interest in Deaf education history.
 He dug Dr. Campbell's book out of the dust and handed it to me.
 I was delighted to use it in my research for a history website, and I eventually donated it to the UVU Sutherland Archives.
-We were committed to ensuring Dr. Campbell's book was not forgotten or buried again.
-Thank you, Ken, for taking such good care of Dr. Campbell's book all these years!
+We were committed to ensuring that Dr. Campbell's book would not be forgotten or buried again.
+Thank you, Ken, for taking such excellent care of Dr. Campbell's book all these years!

 We are excited to share that in 2024, UVU's Sutherland Archives completed the digitization of Dr. Jay J. Campbell's "Comprehensive Study of Deaf Education in Utah."
-This significant achievement not only preserves an important part of history but also allows Dr. Campbell's work to continue inspiring future generations of educators, researchers, and advocates.
+This significant achievement preserves an integral part of history, allowing Dr. Campbell's work to continue inspiring future generations of educators, researchers, and advocates.
 We cannot emphasize enough the value of this digitization; it expands the reach of Dr. Campbell's invaluable insights and ensures that his work will be cherished for years to come!

 We are excited to share that in 2024, UVU's Sutherland Archives completed the digitization of Dr. Jay J. Campbell's "Comprehensive Study of Deaf Education in Utah."
-This significant achievement not only preserves an important part of history but also allows Dr. Campbell's work to continue inspiring future generations of educators, researchers, and advocates.
+This significant achievement preserves an integral part of history, allowing Dr. Campbell's work to continue inspiring future generations of educators, researchers, and advocates.
 We cannot emphasize enough the value of this digitization; it expands the reach of Dr. Campbell's invaluable insights and ensures that his work will be cherished for years to come!

 The Collection of Don Curtis Jacobs'